tldr-pages/tldr/pages/common/progress.md

 # progress

-> Show progress of an ongoing system command.
+> Display/Monitor the progress of running coreutils.
 > More information: <https://github.com/Xfennec/progress>.

+- Show the progress of running coreutils:

+`progress`

-- Show progress of ongoing commands, updates every 2 seconds:
+- Show the progress of running coreutils in quiet mode:

-`watch progress`
+`progress -q`

+- Launch and monitor a single long-running command:

+`{{command}} & progress -mp $!`

-- Show progress of ongoing commands, includes estimate of remaining time:
+- Includes estimate of time remaining for completion:

-`watch progress -w`
+`progress -w`